idevender/ultimate-tic-tac-toe/docs/user_stories.md

 - **Localization:** Consider the possibility of translating the tutorial into multiple languages to cater to a wider audience of new players.
 - **Accessibility:** Ensure that the tutorial is accessible to all users, including those with disabilities, by following accessibility guidelines for UI elements and content presentation.

-## Story 2: Improving User Connectivity through Profiles and Friend Lists
+## Story 2: FriendForge: Forging Bonds in the Ultimate Tic Tac Toe Univers

 ### Written by: Devender Singh